I warn you, if you bore me, I shall take my revenge.

 Sole Chamfers

-As the sole wears, Beloved Customers will need to be refresh the chamfers at the sole from time to time, so further explanation is necessary.
+As the sole wears, Beloved Customers will need to be refresh these chamfers at the sole from time to time, so further explanation is necessary.

-Some people like big honkin 45˚ chamfers at these locations.
+Some people like big, wide, honkin 45˚ chamfers at these locations.
 Your humble servant has even seen country bumpkins cut these wide chamfers and then carve unsightly grooves resembling a shark’s grin leading from the sides of the mouth to these chamfers for shavings to escape into.
 Codswallop!

 Why is this a problem, you ask?
 Because the thinnest, weakest portion of any wooden plane’s body is the sidewalls right at the mouth.
-This is also where most warpage originates, so please don’t weaken it more than is absolutely necessary by cutting unnecessarily-wide chamfers.
+This is also where most warpage originates, so please don’t weaken it more than is absolutely necessary by cutting unnecessarily-wide chamfers or smiley faces.

 In addition, wood removed from the sole by cutting overly-large chamfers reduces the bearing area of wood on the surface being planed accelerating wear on the sole.
 Keep these chamfers narrow at 2~4mm and a max angle measured from the sole of 25~29˚ More than this is unnecessary and possibly harmful.